Imperial-EE-Microsoft/co_op_translator/README.md

 ### Add environment variables

-1. Fill in the environment variables an `.env` file, filling in the provided `.env.template` as a guide.
+1. Create an `.env` file in the root directory of your project by copying the provided .env.template file.
+Fill in the environment variables in the `.env` file as a guide.

+1. The environment variables will be automatically loaded when you run any script that imports and executes `base.py` from the `src/config` directory.

 ### Install the package in editable mode